-I really, really did miss my husband and kids though ( I know I’ve already mentioned this) but I thankfully bumped into an old journo friend and her baby out there, and even made some new mates (below), whom all kindly let me hug their kids (ha!) and we enjoyed some drinks by the pool together.
-Cheers!
+I really, really did miss my husband and kids though ( I know I’ve already mentioned this) but I thankfully bumped into an old journo friend and her baby out there, and even made some new mates who all kindly let me hug their kids (ha!) and we enjoyed some drinks by the pool together most days!

 Rose in between swims is not a bad way to spend the day I’ll have you know.

 And I have to mention the breakfast.
 Champagne with your cornflakes anyone?!

 Mum and I had dinner late most evenings flitting between the art deco style Michelin recommended O Terraco at the top of the hotel, with drinks enjoyed on the terrace before a more formal setting within.

 Our favourite was the beach restaurant As Dunas overlooking the ocean (with live music some nights) that was frankly, like a scene from a movie.